AdamAhmed0A/Adam-Ahmed-Portfolio/README.md

 ### 🔹 Flavor Fiesta
 A food platform for exploring cuisines, recipes, and interacting with chefs.

-### 🔹 Pharmacy Management System
+### 🔹 Event Management System
-A complete management solution for pharmacies, built with Laravel.
+A complete management solution for Organizers, built with Laravel.

 ---